fizt656/FutureZone/README.md

 ## Usage

 The FutureZone bot is designed to engage with students in an informal, friendly manner.
-It uses emojis and casual language to create a comfortable environment for students to reflect on their entrepreneurial journey at The Possible Zone (TPZ).
+It uses emojis and casual language to create a comfortable environment for students to reflect on their journey.

 ### How It Works

 1. When the bot is started, it automatically initiates the conversation by sending a greeting message to the student.
-2. The bot introduces itself as the selected character (default is Elijah McCoy/Eli) and starts with a general check-in, asking how things are going in the student's life before transitioning to their progress at TPZ.
+2. The bot introduces itself as the selected character (default is Elijah McCoy/Eli) and starts with a general check-in, asking how things are going in the student's life before transitioning to their progress.
-3. Students can engage in ongoing conversations with the bot, asking questions or reflecting on their work at TPZ.
+3. Students can engage in ongoing conversations with the bot, asking questions or reflecting on their work.
-4. The bot provides guidance and prompts related to the different phases of the TPZ program:
+4. The bot provides guidance and prompts related to different phases of the journey.
-   - DISCOVER: Introduction to TPZ facilities and initial projects
-   - EXPLORE: Deeper exploration of chosen zones and iteration on methods and tools
-   - CREATE: Development of a business idea based on experiences in DISCOVER and EXPLORE
-5. The bot can also discuss other TPZ opportunities like STEAM Deep Dives, Open Studio, and College and Career Pathways Bootcamps.

 ### Commands